SiyiP/linked-blog-starter-md/11 HEENT/SFP Myelin Diseases.md

 		1. **dawson's fingers = in older plaques, it's demylination that juts out along the veins as it's entering the plaque**
 		2. optic nerves, chiasm + tracts are involved in like 90% of MS patients gray gelatinous looking areas are **chronic plaques**
 			1. in acute lesions - **optic neuritis sequence**
-			2. relapse - in MRI shows ehancement w/ corresponding decrease in evoked potential amplitude, indicating conduction block + vision loss
+			2. relapse - in MRI shows ehancement w/ corresponding decrease in evoked potential amplitude, indicating conduction block + vision loss = **monocular vision loss, accompained by washed-out color vision, afferent pupillary defect and painful eye movements**
-			3. in remission - vision improoves, MRI shows loss of enhancement = inflammation stopped. evoked potentials are delayed = demylination is still present but eh conduction block is relieved.
+			3. in remission - vision improves, MRI shows loss of enhancement = inflammation stopped. evoked potentials are delayed = demylination is still present but eh conduction block is relieved.
 			4. remylination - secure conduction is restored!
 		3. also in both ascending + descending tracts in brainstem
 	- chronic periventricular plaque